 It might seem like a classic case of the North side vs the South side in the Provo housing market.
 Rentals on the south and more affluent houses and condos on the north.
 But it’s just one more example of the absolute diversity in the city.
 Both sections don’t just make up the housing market.
 They provide a nuanced dimension to life in Provo.
 And that dimension is only part of the draw for the increasing number of real estate investors with their eyes on Provo.

 Is now a good time to buy or sell a house in Provo Utah?
 Not necessarily—but it’s not necessarily a bad time, either.
-The median price of a house in Provo is currently $349,800.
-Comparatively, the rest of Utah is approximately $370,000.
-But it’s also predicted that home values will only dip 0.6 percent in Provo over the next year, while the rest of Utah can expect twice that amount!
+The median price of a house in Provo is currently $505,416.
+Comparatively, the rest of Utah is approximately $567,714.
+But it’s also predicted that home values will still increase slowly even with higher interest rates.
+Most of Utah can expect the same.

-If you are ready to sell your house in Provo and you want it done quickly, we can help you with that.
+If you are ready to sell your house in Provo and you want it done quickly with moving options no matter the condition of the house, we can help you with that.
 Sometimes people want to move quickly because of a job change or the house was inherited or maybe the house needs a lot of work.
 What ever the reason, we can buy your house as-is with no hassles and a simple process.